This page contains advice on the general care of items that you may have purchased from me, together with any relevant instructions.

 You will need to remove the clock to change the battery or to adjust the time – so at least twice a year!

-When refitting, note that the silicone ring is slightly thinner on one edge than the other.
-Ensure that the thinner edge faces the back of the clock and goes into the housing first.
+When refitting, note that the silicone ring may be slightly thinner on one edge than the other.
+Ensure that the thinner edge (if there is one) faces the back of the clock and goes into the housing first.
 The rings on some clocks (generally the slightly larger ones) also have a slight thinning or necking for part of their length.
 If there is a thinner part of the band, then this should be located over the adjustment knob.
 Put the ring back on the clock first, and then push both clock and ring gently into the housing.

 As with the desk clocks, these will normally have a waxed finish and general care instructions are as noted above.
 Do not use any polishes or solvents on the clock face or surround.